aberbegall/novnc-launch-powershell/README.md

 # novnc-launch-powershell
-This repository contains unofficial launch powershell scripts for novnc
+This repository an contains unofficial launch powershell scripts for novnc

+the script can be executed like this:
+.\Launch.ps1 -proxyport 2777 -webport 8081